 The Magical Endothelium

-The Fantastic Brick Road Imagine yourself walking in an old town enjoying the scene.
-Enjoying the fresh air and appreciating the culture.
-You noticed something different about the brick road.
+The Fantastic Brick Road Imagine yourself walking in an old town, enjoying the scene, enjoying the fresh air, and appreciating the culture.
+You notice something different about the brick road.
 The road seems to be alive.
 It changes its width to accommodate travelers.
-The more traffic, the wider it gets, and the less traffic,…
+The more traffic, the wider it gets, and the less traffic, the…

 How Will You Know if You are Thin on the Outside and Fat on the Inside?